aolenevme/agile-cheatsheet/README.md

 > Kanban is not a project management system.
 This is a method to improve the development process: the steps that the team takes to improve the creation and delivery of the product.

 ## 1. Goal.
-Search for recurring problems, find out their commonality and create correction tools
+Search for recurring problems, find out their commonality and create correction tools.

 ## 2. A starting point.
 Each team has a production strategy to create a product.
 It is chaotic and often changes.
 Define it and begin evolution.